iiab/iiab/roles/captiveportal/README.md

  ## Known Problems
  1. On Android 5-7, the browser which is brought up, during the association process, is a 'walled garden' and I cannot find a way out.
 This browser is not very modern, and continuously displays the "sign in to Wi-Fi network" button -- with an annoying beep.
- 2. On Windows 7, the default Internet Explorer (version 11) does not display the home page correctly. (but chrome, and firefox do).